 1. Insurance Companies

 Insurance companies offer insurance to help spread the risk of default.
-You would go to an insurance comapny if you had a risky investment and wanted to mitigate your risk.
+You would go to an insurance company if you had a risky investment and wanted to mitigate your risk.

 2. Financial Advisers

 Financial adviser offer advice on your behalf.
 They save you understanding all the complexities of the financial markets and find you the best investment.

 3. Credit Unions